sjfke/nonbleedingedge/cheatsheets/powershell.rst

 Getting Started
 ===============

-Like any shell PowerShell provides an environment which allows interaction with files, folders, processes, the computer and network interfaces etc, but as objects, for example:
+Like any shell, PowerShell provides an environment which allows interaction with files, folders, processes, the computer and network interfaces etc, but as objects, for example:

 * An ``Item`` object, which can be a *file*, *directory*, *link*, *registry-key* etc;